 - In 2014, 44% (19,540) of estimated new HIV diagnoses in the United States were among African Americans, who comprise 12% of the US population.

 - In 2014, an estimated 48% (10,045) of those diagnosed with AIDS in the United States were African Americans.
 By the end of 2014, 42% (504,354) of those ever diagnosed with AIDS were African Americans.

 However, Lisa Ko asserts in her article titled, “African Americans Hit Hardest by HIV in the South” that, “As seen in Wilhemina’s War…Governor Nikki Haley’s rejection of billions of federal dollars through the 2010 Affordable Care Act (ACA) and cutting of $3 million in AIDS prevention and drug assistance programs has resulted in substandard or nonexistent health services, medication, and medical care.”
-Wilhemina’s War brings these statistics to life as it exposes the social and political obstacles Wilhemina and her family encounter while inspiring the audience to advocate for collective change.
-Wilhemina’s War can be accessed through the PBS.org website.
+Wilhelmina’s War brings these statistics to life as it exposes the social and political obstacles Wilhelmina and her family encounter while inspiring the audience to advocate for collective change.
+Wilhelmina’s War can be accessed through the PBS.org website.